axiomhq/next-axiom/README.md

 > **Note**: WebVitals are only sent from production deployments.

-5. Wrapping your handlers in `withAxiom` will make `req.log` available:
+Wrapping your handlers in `withAxiom` will make `req.log` available and log
+exceptions:

 ```js
 async function handler(req, res) {